September 19, 1970: The day 15-year-old Chris Evert upset Margaret Court

 What happened exactly on that day

 Chris Evert was born in 1954 in Florida.
-Coached by her father, she developed a game based on consistency, keeping her opponents away from the net with her deep groundstrokes, and punishing them with great passing shots if they were to take the net carelessly.
-Ranked No 1 amongst under 14 players in the USA in 1969, she won the national 16-and-under championship in 1970 and was invited to play in an eight-player clay-court tournament in Charlotte, North Carolina.
+Coached by her father, she developed a game based on consistency, keeping her opponents away from the net with her deep groundstrokes, and punishing them with great passing shots if they attempted to take the net carelessly.
+Ranked No 1 amongst under 14 players in the USA in 1969, Evert won the national 16-and-under championship in 1970 and was invited to play in an eight-player clay-court tournament in Charlotte, North Carolina.

-In September 1970, Margaret Court seemed unbeatable.
-Since the start of the year, she had already claimed 21 tournaments, including the four major events, thus completing the first Grand Slam of the Open Era in women’s tennis (the previous one had been achieved in 1953 by Maureen Connolly).
+In September 1970, Margaret Court was virtually unbeatable.
+Since the start of the year, she had already claimed titles at 21 tournaments, including the four major events, thus completing the first Grand Slam of the Open Era in women’s tennis (the previous one had been achieved in 1953 by Maureen Connolly).
 To achieve this Grand Slam, she defeated Kerry Melville Reid in the Australian Open final, Helga Niessen Masthoff in the French Open final, Billie Jean King in the Wimbledon final, and Rosemary Casals in the US Open final.
 In Charlotte, no one believed that a kid like Chris Evert, 15 years old, could do any harm to the great Margaret Court.

 Chris Evert would claim her first Grand Slam tournament at Roland-Garros, in 1974, before triumphing the same year at Wimbledon.
 She lifted the trophy three times in a row at Forest Hills, in 1975, 1976 and 1977, remaining the only woman to ever win the US Open on clay, as the event would move to the hard courts of Flushing Meadows in 1978.
 Her clay-court winning streak would only end in May 1979, after she won 125 consecutive matches on both red and green dirt.
 “The Ice Maiden” would become one of the greatest players of all time, holding no less than 18 Grand Slam titles when she would retire, in 1989.